yuvaranianandhan/Supervised-Learning/README.md

 # Supervised-Learning
-Task - Prediction of student score baased on their study hours
+Task - To predict scores of a student baased on their study hours